 Bus Numbers: 11, 211, 239, C1 & C10 Stop on Buckingham Palace Rd.

-Not recommended, the Palace is in the congestion charge zone.
+Not recommended, Buckingham Palace is in the congestion charge zone.

 Parking is difficult to find and expensive.